Azure/terraform-state-importer/README.md

 Follow the steps below to resolve each issue, then:

 1. Save the CSV file in CSV format.
-1. Run the tool again, this time using the `--issueCsv` option to specify the path to the CSV file you just saved.
+1. Run the tool again, this time using the `--issuesCsv` option to specify the path to the CSV file you just saved.

+    ```bash
+    ./terraform-state-importer --terraformModulePath <path to your terraform module> --config <path to your config.yaml> --issuesCsv <path to your issues.csv>
+    ```

     The tool will read your CSV file and validate that all issues have resolution actions.
 If any are missing, you'll be prompted to resolve them before the tool can continue.

+1. The tool will then generate a set of import blocks for the resources that can be imported into the module.
+1. The tool will clean up any files it created during the discovery and analysis phase, including the `issues.csv` file.
+1. You can now commit and push your changes to the module repository and run your continuous delivery pipeline to plan and apply the changes.

 #### MultipleResourceIDs